rayeschiller/Depression-and-Happiness/README.md

 # Depression-and-Happiness
-Tech Art about different thoughts and overwhelming or calm emotions
+Interactive Tech art about different thoughts and overwhelming or calm emotions